cromarty/ansible-role-docker-tls/README.md

 Note that where the server components are installed to is controlable.

 Note also it is possible to install the client components to a place other than:

 ```
 /home/<user>/.docker
 ```

-By setting the environment variable `DOCKER_CERTS_PATH` on that host to point to where the three files:
+By setting the environment variable `DOCKER_CERTS_PATH` on that host to point to where these three files are stored:

 * ca.pem
 * cert.pem
 * key.pem

-Are stored.

 Note here also that the names of these files is critical.
 It does not appear to work if the CA certificate is not called `ca.pem`, the private key is not `key.pem`, or the certificate is not `cert.pem`.

 ## Variables